 Richard Martin (2012-2022) teaches Greek and Latin literature at Stanford, as the Antony and Isabelle Raubitschek Professor in Classics.
 Before taking up his chair at Stanford in 2000, Professor Martin taught Classics for eighteen years at Princeton University.
 He was the Chair of the Classics department at Stanford from 2002 through 2008.
 He is currently working on two books concerning Homer: the first, Rhapsoidia, examines how performance habits within oral tradition shaped the works attributed to Homer, Hesiod, and other poets.
 A second book in progress, The Last Hero Song: Telemachus and the Generation of the Odyssey, is about the self-consciousness of the Odyssey in terms of the end of a tradition.
 Martin is also finishing a volume on the performance of Greek poetry as represented in myth and art, as well as editing a collection of essays on the analysis of Greek myth.
 He is embarking on a study of Homeric theology and poetics.
 Previous projects include a full-scale multimedia version of the Odyssey on CD (in connection with distance learning experiments) and fieldwork in Crete centered on modern oral poetry (now being edited for a documentary DVD).

-Nikolaos Papazarkadas (2014-2019) is an Associate Professor of Classics at the University of California, Berkeley, and Chair of the Aleshire Center for the Study of Greek Epigraphy.
+Nikolaos Papazarkadas (2014-2019) is an Associate Professor of Classics at the University of California, Berkeley, Chair of the Aleshire Center for the Study of Greek Epigraphy, and President of ASGLE (American Society of Greek and Latin Epigraphy).
 He specializes in Greek history and epigraphy and has published extensively on inscriptions from Athens, Boeotia, and the Cyclades.
 He is currently one of the four senior editors of the Supplementum Epigraphicum Graecum.
 His monograph Sacred and Public Land in Ancient Athens was published in 2011.
-Besides, he has co-edited the volumes Interpreting the Athenian Empire (with J. Ma and R. Parker, London: Duckworth 2009); ATTIKA EPIGRAPHIKA: Studies in Honor of Christian Habicht (with A. A. Themos, Athens: Greek Epigraphic Society 2009), and Epigraphical Approaches to the Post-Classical Polis: 4th Century B.C. — 2nd Century A.D. (with P. Martzavou, Oxford: Oxford University Press 2013).
-More recently, he published the proceedings of the 2011 Berkeley International Epigraphy Symposium The Epigraphy and History of Boeotia: New Finds, New Prospects (Leiden & Boston: Brill 2014).
+In 2014, he edited the proceedings of the 2011 Berkeley international symposium The Epigraphy and History of Boeotia: New Finds, New Prospects (Leiden & Boston: Brill 2014).
+Besides, he has co-edited the volumes Interpreting the Athenian Empire (with J. Ma and R. Parker, London: Duckworth 2009); ATTIKA EPIGRAPHIKA: Studies in Honor of Christian Habicht (with A. A. Themos, Athens: Greek Epigraphic Society 2009); Epigraphical Approaches to the Post-Classical Polis: 4th Century B.C. — 2nd Century A.D. (with P. Martzavou, Oxford: Oxford University Press 2013); and AXON: Studies in Honor of Ronald S. Stroud (with A. P. Matthaiou, Athens: Greek Epigraphic Society 2015).

 Gloria Ferrari Pinney (2016-2021) is professor emerita of classical archaeology and art at Harvard University, where she taught from 1998 to 2003.
 She was previously a member of the faculty at Wilson College and at Bryn Mawr College, serving as the Doreen Canaday Spitzer Professor of Classical Studies from 1990 to 1993.
 In 1993 she moved to the University of Chicago.
 She has written on Roman art and ancient Greek art and poetry.
 Her 2003 monograph, Figures of Speech: Men and Maidens in Ancient Greece was awarded the 2004 Wiseman Book Award by the Archaeological Institute of America.
 Her last book, Alcman and the Cosmos of Sparta (2008) is a study of one of the earliest lyric songs and its attendant imagery.
 These books are representative of recent interests, which have focused on the interpretation of images, the construction of genders, and broadly on the intersection of texts and monuments.
 Her current research deals with visual and literary representations of geography and with the issue of continuities from the Aegean Bronze Age into the Iron Age.
 She is a member of the American Philosophical Society.